MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/CSU-core.md

 CSU Core offers highly performant headless commerce APIs and the benefits of .NET Core.

 > [!NOTE]
-> Using or relying on outbound Internet Protocol (IP) addresses for Commerce Scale Units (CSUs) cloud is not supported.
-IP addresses can change at any time and should not be used as a stable identifier of network traffic.
-Taking a dependency on any IP value for CSU (cloud) might negatively impact your environment.
+> Using or relying on outbound Internet Protocol (IP) addresses for cloud-hosted CSUs isn't supported.
+IP addresses can change at any time and shouldn't be used as a stable identifier of network traffic.
+Dependence on any IP value for cloud-hosted CSUs might negatively impact your environment.

 ### Migrate your existing Microsoft-hosted CSU to CSU Core